Corman's World: Exploits of a Hollywood Rebel: Release

 Corman's World: Exploits of a Hollywood Rebel premiered at the Sundance Film Festival.

 It made its television debut on A&E.

 It was released on DVD on March 27, 2012.

 Reception

-It received mostly positive reviews from critics, with a score of 92% on Rotten Tomatoes.
+Corman's World: Exploits of a Hollywood Rebel received mostly positive reviews from critics, with a score of 92% on Rotten Tomatoes.

 Den of Geek awarded it a score of four out of five, saying "Most of all, Corman’s World paints a portrait of a filmmaker who, although not without flaw (his penny-pinching mode of operation didn’t always work in his favour), has earned a great deal of respect and fondness from those who’ve spent any time on set with him."

 The Observer said "Instead of the subtitle "Exploits of a Hollywood Rebel", this film could as easily be called "The Rebellion of a Hollywood Exploiter" for the way it records the ingenuity, daring and innovation that went into his productions and drove him to create his own studio and distribution company", but was critical of the fact that several of Corman's more acclaimed films were overlooked.